-If the CHARACTER statement is in a subprogram, the asterisk (\times) must be associated with a name that is a dummy argument.
+If the CHARACTER statement is in a subprogram, the asterisk () must be associated with a name that is a dummy argument.
 The dummy argument assumes the length of the associated actual argument for each reference of the subroutine.

 The length specified (or assigned by default) with an array name is the length of each element of the array.
 If a character function has the length specified as an asterisk () in a program unit, the function name must appear as the name of a function in a FUNCTION or ENTRY statement in the same program unit.
 When a reference to such a function is executed, the function assumes the length specified in the calling program unit.
-The length of a CHARACTER statement function cannot be specified by an asterisk () but can be a constant arithmetic expression.
+The length of a CHARACTER statement function cannot be specified by an asterisk () but can be an integer constant expression.

 The length specified for a character function in the program unit that refers to the function must be an expression involving only integer constants or names of integer constants.
-The exponentiation operator is not permitted unless the exponent is of type integer.
 This length must agree with the length specified in the subprogram that specifies the function if the length is not specified as an asterisk.

-F IBM EXTENSION
+r IBM EXTENSION 7

-type is (COMPLEX[ len 1], INTEGER[ len 1], LOGICAL[ len 1], or L[ len 1]
+type is COMPLEX[ len 1], INTEGER[ len 1], LOGICAL[ len 1], or REAL[ len 1]

-whe re:
+where:

+len1

-len 1 is optional and represents one of the permissible length specifications for its associated type as described in Figure 5.
+is optional and represents one of the permissible length specifications for its associated type as described in Figure 5.

-L END OF IBM EXTENSION

-name variable, array, function name, dummy procedure name or name of a constant.
+is a variable, array, function name, dummy procedure name or the name of a constant.
 It can have the form:

-a [(dim)]

-or a [(dim)][ len 2]

-wher e:
+a[(dim)]

+a[(dim)][len2]

-a is a variable, array, function name, or dummy procedure name.
+is a variable, array, function name, or dummy procedure name.

-dim is optional. dim is composed of one through seven dimension bounds, separated by commas, that represent the limits for each subscript of the array in the form:
+is optional. dim may only be specified for arrays.
+It is composed of one through seven dimension bounds, separated by commas, that represent the limits for each subscript of the array in the form:

-e 1: e 2

-or

-e 2

-where:
+e1:e2

-el is the lower dimension bound.
+is the lower dimension bound.
 It is optional.
-If e 1 (with its following colon) is not specified, its value is assumed to be 1.
+If e1 (with its following colon) is not specified, its value is assumed to be 1.

-e2 is the upper dimension bound and must always be specified.
+is the upper dimension bound and must always be specified.

-"Size and Type Declaration of an Array" on page 22 for s about dimension bounds.)
+(See "Size and Type Declaration of an Array" on page 22 for rules about dimension bounds.)

-specific intrinsic function name appears in an explicit ification statement that causes a conflict with the type

-specified for this function in "Appendix B. FORTRAN-Supplied Procedures" on page 201, the name loses its intrinsic function property in the program unit.
+If a specific intrinsic function name appears in an explicit specification statement that causes a conflict with the type specified for this function in "Appendix B. FORTRAN-Supplied Procedures" on page 204, the name loses its intrinsic function property in the program unit.
 A type statement that confirms the type of an intrinsic function is permitted.
 If a generic function name appears in an explicit specification statement, it does not lose its generic property in the program unit.